sindresorhus/tasklist/readme.md

 Type: `string`

 List all tasks using the given DLL module name.
 If an empty string is given, it will list all tasks with the used DLL modules.

-**Note:** You can't use the `verbose` option with this option set
+**Note:** You can't use the `verbose` option with this option set.

 **Example:**